-Sandwich-board/A-frame sign means a professionally designed, custom-constructed portable sign, also known as a "tent" sign, that is displayed seasonally and temporarily at a storefront.
+Sandwich-board/A-frame sign also known as a "tent" sign, that is displayed seasonally and temporarily at a storefront.

 Sign means any writing, pictorial representation, illustration, decoration, emblem, symbol, design, trademark, or figure that is a structure or a part of a structure or is written, printed, painted, projected, constructed, illuminated, or otherwise placed or displayed upon any structure, building, parcel of land, or within three feet of a window interior that attracts attention to the subject thereof or is used as a means of identification, advertisement, announcement, expression, or decoration and that is visible from a street, right-of-way, sidewalk, alley, park, or other public property.